ritesh-18/Machine-Coding-Round/CPP_Concurrency_Solutions.md

             auto it = buckets_.find(key);
             if (it != buckets_.end()) return *it->second;
         }
-        // Not found â€” upgrade to exclusive (write) lock std::unique_lock<std::shared_mutex> wlock(bucketMapMtx_);
+        // Not found — upgrade to exclusive (write) lock std::unique_lock<std::shared_mutex> wlock(bucketMapMtx_);
         // Re-check (another thread may have inserted while we were upgrading) auto [it, inserted] = buckets_.emplace(